snac-cooperative/technical-docs/Specifications/Resource Relation.md

 The only current role types are creator and repository.
 Every WorldCat record was checked.

-Note: repository is superceded by looking up oclc/marc org code or ead repo.
+Note: The objectXMLWrap/mods repository is superseded by looking up OCLC/marc org code or EAD repo.

 related_resource_origination_name is creator aka origination aka originationName as from ResourceRelationstoPostgres.txt